kfjahnke/zimt/examples/multi_isa_example/multi_simd_isa.md

 ## Compile it

 All we need now is to compile and link the program and try out what we get.
 Let's assume you're using g++.
-You can use this one-liner - note the -I. statement, which is needed because we want to #include 'payload.cc' and it's located inside this folder.
+You can use this one-liner - note the -I. statement, which is needed because highway needs to#include 'payload.cc' several times and it's located inside this very folder, or '.' for short.

     g++ driver.cc payload.cc -I. -lhwy